mattlewis92/angular-calendar/README.md

 Once you are up and running, to access a full list of options for each component, the individual APIs are documented here: [`mwl-calendar-month-view`](https://mattlewis92.github.io/angular-calendar/docs/components/CalendarMonthViewComponent.html), [`mwl-calendar-week-view`](https://mattlewis92.github.io/angular-calendar/docs/components/CalendarWeekViewComponent.html) and [`mwl-calendar-day-view`](https://mattlewis92.github.io/angular-calendar/docs/components/CalendarDayViewComponent.html).

 If you would like a one on one consultation with me where I can show you the best way to integrate and customise this calendar within your application, then you can get this by becoming a Platinum Sponsor on [GitHub](https://github.com/users/mattlewis92/sponsorship).

+> Please note: angular-calendar uses [Scarf](https://scarf.sh/) to collect anonymized installation analytics.
+These analytics help support the maintainers of this library.
+However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's package.json.
+Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

 ### Module bundlers